x

 Regardless of the type of communication used, you should always keep in mind the following:

-• Use proper grammar and spelling: Avoid using excessive abbreviations or slang, and use proper punctuation and spelling to ensure clear communication.
+• Use proper grammar and spelling.
+Avoid excessive abbreviations or slang to ensure clear, professional online communication.

-• Keep it professional: Remember that online communication is still a form of professional communication, especially when communicating with professors, instructors, and administrators.
+• Keep it professional.
+Remember that online communication should remain professional when interacting with professors, instructors, and administrators.

 Remember, good netiquette is about being respectful, professional, and considerate in your online communication.
 By following these guidelines, you can build positive relationships with your peers and professors while avoiding misunderstandings and conflicts.